Japanese Pounded Rice Cakes - Mitoku Mochi

 4 Chinese cabbage leaves (or other tender greens), chopped

-1/4 - 1/3 cup Mitoku Sweet White Miso (to taste), or 2 tablespoons Mitoku Johsen Shoyu
+1 - 1/3 cup Mitoku Sweet White Miso (to taste), or 2 tablespoons Mitoku Shoyu or Mitoku Yaemon Tamari

 Prepare stock.
-Cut carrot into julienne strips.
+Scrub burdock, cut in 2-inch-long julienne strips and immediately place in cold water to prevent discoloration.
+Cut carrot similary but a little thicker.
 Drain burdock and add to stock along with salt.
 Simmer 10-15 minutes, then add carrots and mushrooms.
 (If dried shiitake are used, they must be soaked and stemmed before slicing.)
 Simmer 10 minutes.
 Add mirin, scallions, and cabbage.
 Cook 5 minutes more.